Yishandu13/llm-gender-bias-in-education-benchmarking/README.md

 ├── notebooks/
 │   └── main.ipynb             # Main experiment code
 │
-├── data_essay_writing/        # This benchmark begins with generating feedback on essay writing as the studied scenario
+├── data/        # This benchmark begins with generating feedback on essay writing as the studied scenario
 │   ├── raw/                   # raw data of essay writing
-│   ├── prompts/               # LLM prompt template used in this study │   └── responses/             # response from LLMs
+│   ├── gender words/          # gender words used to label essays │   ├── prompts/               # LLM prompt template used in this study │   └── responses/             # response from LLMs
 │